Feedback

 Trustee

-Margaret Doherty MCIPR, FRSA is the Director of the Centre for the Art of Dying Well at St Mary’s University, London.
+Associate Professor Margaret (Maggie) Doherty MCIPR, FRSA is the Centre Lead for the Art of Living and Dying Well at St Mary’s University, London.

 Nick Howard